 That’s exactly what the Bayou Rum Distillery President, Trey Litel, was asking himself when he decided to change that, alongside his brother Tim and their rum aficionado friend Skip Cortese.

-He led me on the tour round the factory and it was obvious to see he was super passionate about his product being the best.
+He led me on the tour round the factory on my Bayou rum tour and it was obvious to see he was super passionate about his product being the best.
 He was fresh off the plane from an exciting meeting in NYC where it was confirmed distribution would extend way, way, beyond the few states it was currently in.
 It’s on its way to England, I’m telling ya.